-'Our situation is post-Christendom, and is more similar to the early church in the first 300 years of its life.
+'Our situation is post-Christendom, and is more similar to the early church in the first 300 vears of its life.

-'We can see that same growth they saw, and that same different quality of life that they had from the surrounding culture.'
+'We can see that same growth He explained how we live in they saw, and that same different quality of life that they had from the surrounding culture.'